ddrohan/mobile-app-dev-labs/session05/lab/md/step04.md

  ![](../img/lab505.png)

-Once you've properly tested the latest version of CoffeeMate, you'll see that we only have The 'Home' & 'View Favourites' implemented (from the starter App).
-This step will take you through building a new Fragment <b>AddFragment</b> and reusing a lot of the 'Add' activity code and resources.
+Now we can implement the logic behind the View to add a new coffee to our list of coffees.

+We already have all the code we need in our 'Add' activity so go ahead and see can you complete this step without referring to the supporting lecture material.